 - Check out our Research and communication page for resources to help undergraduate students improve their science communication skills.

 Get involved in the McGill Science Undergraduate Research Journal

 - Participate in MSURJ, McGill's premier undergraduate science journal!

 - Join the editorial board (usual deadline: October).

 - Watch their website for details of the next edition's launch in March/April.

 - Check out their website for other events, such as lectures on writing, editing, and publishing in Science.

 - Attend talks, seminars, colloquia organized by McGill departments and faculties.

-- On a less technical level, there are also many accessible outreach events - such as the Beatty Lectures, the Cutting Edge series, Freaky Fridays, the Lorne Trottier Public Science Symposium Series - which are intended for you and the wider public.
+- There are also many accessible outreach events - such as the Beatty Lectures, the Cutting Edge series, Freaky Fridays, the Lorne Trottier Public Science Symposium Series, Mini-Science, etc. - which are intended to bring research to you and the wider public.